dijonkitchen/algo-rhythms/README.md

 # algo-rhythms
 Tickling the plastics for music to my brain.

-Learning test-driven development, functional programming via Clojurescript, and a practical breadth of computer science through algorithms and data structures.
+Learning a practical breadth of computer science through algorithms and data structures.

 References: